Canadian-owned. Canadian-delivered. Canadian data residency.

 Build & Test

-Flow built in a dev environment, tested against real data scenarios including edge cases and failure paths.
-Error handling and logging configured before deployment.
+Flow built in a Canada-region dev environment, tested against real data scenarios including edge cases and failure paths.
+Error handling, DLP, and audit logging configured before deployment.

 Week 4–6